Photon-resolved Floquet theory II: Open quantum systems: Unifying framework of FCS and PRFT

 \subsection{Semiclassical dynamics in an open quantum systems}

-Because of the large number of photon modes in the fully-quantized Hamiltonian and the infinite-sized Hilbert space of each mode, the dynamics of the moment-generating function in Eq.~\eqref{eq:def:momentGeneratingFkt_exact} cannot be solved exactly in general.
-Instead, effective approaches must be applied to determine the time evolution of the reduced density matrix
+Because of the large number of photon modes in the fully-quantized Hamiltonian and the infinite-sized Hilbert space of each mode, the dynamics of the moment-generating function in Eq.~\eqref{eq:def:momentGeneratingFkt_exact} cannot be exactly calculated in general.
+Instead, effective approaches must be applied to determine its time evolution.